qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

    make sure that the corresponding packages are installed in the R distribution used by |qg|.
 The processing framework will not take care of any package installation.
-If you run a script that requires a package that is not installed, the execution will fail, and SEXTANTE will try to detect which packages are missing.
+If you run a script that requires a package that is not installed, the execution will fail, and Processing will try to detect which packages are missing.
 You must install those missing libraries manually before you can run the algorithm.

 GRASS